LaunchCodeEducation/lchs/src/chapters/dictionaries/exercises.rst

 #.
 Create an empty dictionary called ``counts``.
 #.
 Loop through the string and check each character.

    a.
-If the character does NOT exist in as a key in ``counts``, add it to and
+If the character does NOT exist in as a key in ``counts``, add it and
       assign it a value of ``1``.
    b.
 If the character DOES exist as a key in ``counts``, increase its value by
       one.